fish-shell/fish-shell/doc_src/language.rst

 Exporting variables
 ^^^^^^^^^^^^^^^^^^^

-Variables in fish can be "exported", so they will be inherited by any commands started by fish.
-In particular, this is necessary for variables used to configure external commands like ``LESS`` or ``GOPATH``, but also for variables that contain general system settings like ``PATH`` or ``LANGUAGE``.
+Variables in fish can be exported, so they will be inherited by any commands started by fish.
+In particular, this is necessary for variables used to configure external commands like ``PAGER`` or ``GOPATH``, but also for variables that contain general system settings like ``PATH`` or ``LANGUAGE``.
 If an external command needs to know a variable, it needs to be exported.
+Exported variables are also often called "environment variables".

 This also applies to fish - when it starts up, it receives environment variables from its parent (usually the terminal).
 These typically include system configuration like :envvar:`PATH` and :ref:`locale variables <variables-locale>`.

 Variables can be explicitly set to be exported with the ``-x`` or ``--export`` switch, or not exported with the ``-u`` or ``--unexport`` switch.
-The exporting rules when setting a variable are identical to the scoping rules for variables:
+The exporting rules when setting a variable are similar to the scoping rules for variables - when an option is passed it is respected, otherwise the variable's existing state is used.
+If no option is passed and the variable didn't exist yet it is not exported.

-- If a variable is explicitly set to either be exported or not exported, that setting will be honored.

-- If a variable is not explicitly set to be exported or not exported, but has been previously defined, the previous exporting rule for the variable is kept.

-- Otherwise, by default, the variable will not be exported.

-- If a variable has function or local scope and is exported, any function called receives a *copy* of it, so any changes it makes to the variable disappear once the function returns.

-- Global variables are accessible to functions whether they are exported or not.

 As a naming convention, exported variables are in uppercase and unexported variables are in lowercase.